RaHuLMeghani24/viral-movies/README.md

 - **Authentication during Testing:**
   While testing the API endpoints, don't forget to include the authentication header with each request.
 The format should be `Bearer {jwt_token}`, where `{jwt_token}` should be replaced with your actual JWT token.
 Including this header allows the server to verify and authenticate your requests, ensuring secure access to the API operations.

+- **ID Field as a Number:**
+  Throughout this application, I have used the `ID` field as a `number` (int).
+This was primarily driven by the requirements outlined in the coding prompt.
+Although I was considering using the `uuid` npm package to handle IDs, I chose to stick with simple numbers to keep things straightforward for this coding test.
+It's important to note that for more robust applications, a unique identifier like `uuid` could be a better option for the `ID` field.

 ## Features